Rajat-Yd/DropOut_Classification.repo/README.md

-# DropOut_Scaling.repo
+# DropOut_classification.repo
-- DropOut sacling simple Colab notebook.
+- DropOut in deep learning simple Colab notebook.
+# Why should we use Drop Out's :
+- In machine learning, “dropout” refers to the practice of disregarding certain nodes in a layer at random during training.
+- A dropout is a regularization approach that prevents overfitting by ensuring that no units are codependent with one another.